-Choosing the right WordPress theme is important for everyone, but it’s especially crucial for ecommerce businesses: Your theme will ultimately have a direct impact on your conversion rates.
-As you know, conversions translate to dollars in the ecommerce world.
+Choosing the right WordPress theme is crucial for ecommerce businesses.
+Your theme will ultimately have a direct impact on your conversion rates.

 Artemis is a great option for ecommerce shops that sell products with WooCommerce.
 This theme adds class and professionalism to your WordPress website.

 Artemis has a modern design that’s extremely versatile.
 The theme comes with tons of different layouts and design options and it gives you the option to highlight what matters most to you on your homepage.
 You can showcase featured products, specific collections, discounts, and more.

 It has a visual composer that lets you customize the page by simply dragging and dropping elements where you want them.
 You can start with a pre-built template and customize it to fit your needs and design style.